 Tax Advantages Of A Structured Sale Annuity

 The capital gains that would otherwise be owed to the government in one year will instead be spread over many years while earning fixed interest in a safe, insured and predictable account.
 The longer your payment stream, the better your interest rates and the longer time your normally taxable dollars will have grown.

 Should you have capital losses from future transactions, you could write those losses off against the gains associated with your future annuity payments.
 This would also be ideal for carried capital losses from year to year.
 All of these advantages are possible with a structured annuity when setup properly.

-Reduce Buyer And Investment Risk
+Reduce Buyer Rick And Investment Losses

 You can also alleviate any concerns about the buyer’s ability to make future payments.
 The buyer’s role is complete once s/he assigns the agreed upon purchase price (or portion thereof) to the assignment company.